PrivacySafe/3NWeb-architecture/capabilities/storage/xsp_format.md

-# XSP format for NaCl-encrypted files (XSalsa+Poly).
+# 🔢 XSP Format for Encrypted Files

-Each NaCl's cipher must be read completely, before any plain text output.
-Such requirement makes reading big files awkward.
-Therefore, we need a file format, which satisfies the following requirements:
+Each [NaCl](https://nacl.cr.yp.to/index.html) cipher must be read completely before any plaintext is output.
+This requirement makes reading large files awkward.
+Therefore, we need a file format that satisfies the following requirements:

- * file should be split into segments;
+* The file should be split into segments.
- * it should be possible to randomly read segments;
+* It should be possible to randomly read segments.
- * segment should have poly+cipher, allowing to check segment's integrity;
+* Each segment should include a Poly cipher and allow for integrity checks.
- * it should be possible to randomly remove and add segments without re-encrypting the whole file;
+* It should be possible to randomly add or remove segments without re-encrypting the entire file.
- * segments' nonces should never be reused, even when performing partial changes to a file, without complete file re-encryption;
+* Segments' nonces should never be reused, even when performing partial changes to the file, without completely re-encrypting the file.
- * it should be possible to detect segment reshuffling;
+* It should be possible to detect if segments are reshuffled.
- * there should be cryptographic proof of a complete file size, for files with known size;
+* There should be cryptographic proof of the complete file size for files with a known size.
- * there should be a stream-like setting, where segments can be encrypted and read without knowledge of a final length;
+* There should be a stream-like setting where segments can be encrypted and read without knowing the final length in advance.
- * when complete length of a stream is finally known, switching to known-length setting should be cheap.
+* Once the complete length of the stream is known, switching to a known-length setting should be inexpensive.

-We call this format XSP, to stand for XSalsa+Poly, to indicate that file layout is specifically tailored for storing NaCl's secret box's ciphers.
-XSP file has header, and zero or many segments with data.
+We call this format **XSP**, which stands for **XSalsa+Poly**, to indicate that the file layout is specifically designed for storing NaCl's secret box ciphers.
+An XSP file consists of a header and zero or more segments with data.

-Segments are NaCl's packs of Poly and XSalsa cipher.
+Segments are NaCl's packages of Poly and XSalsa ciphers:
 ```
     +------+ +---------------+
     | poly | |  data cipher  |
     +------+ +---------------+
     | <--  NaCl format   --> |
 ```
-Header is packed with its nonce into WN format (introduced in ecma-nacl):
+The header is packed with its nonce into the WN format (introduced in ecma-nacl):
 ```
     +-------+ +------+ +---------------+
     | nonce | | poly | |  data cipher  |